mvolkmann/blog/src/htmx.md

 This approach removes the need to serialize data to JSON on the server, parse the JSON on the client, and convert it to HTML.

+The server can be implemented using any programming language and server framework.
+The server typically plays two roles.
+First, it serves static files such as HTML, CSS, JavaScript, and images.
+Second, it responds to HTTP requests by returning dynamically generated HTML.

+HTMX simplifies state management because all the state is in one place, on the server.

 Many web app features typically thought to require custom JavaScript code can instead be implemented with only HTMX.
 Examples include lazy loading of data, infinite scrolling, and searching while the user types in an `input`.

+The fact that all HTML rendered by HTMX applications is either static or server rendered makes it great for SEO.

+HTMX was created by {% aTargetBlank "https://bigsky.software/cv/", "Carson Gross" %}.
+He is a principal software engineer at
+{% aTargetBlank "https://bigsky.software/", "Big Sky Software" %}
+and a part-time CS instructor at Montana State University.

 Interest in HTMX exploded in 2023 after YouTube videos from ThePrimeagen and Fireship were released.